 6. Your Website No Longer Matches Your Printed or Commercial Content

 We see this when a business creates new versions of its pamphlets, business cards, or commercials (sometimes with new logos, new color choices, etc.), but doesn’t update its website in the same way.
 Printed materials should always match your site!
 Many leads will move from one to the other, so the appearance needs to be consistent.
+As your printed materials get an update or refresh, you probably want to consider updating your website design as well to keep things consistent, up-to-date and get rid of those brand inconsistencies.

 7. There’s No Balance in How Your Website Uses Images